LinusU/flutter_web_auth/README.md

 ### Cannot open keyboard on iOS

 This seems to be a bug in `ASWebAuthenticationSession`, and no work around have been found.
 Please see [issue #120](https://github.com/LinusU/flutter_web_auth/issues/120) for more info.

+### Error on macOS if Chrome is default browser

+This seems to be a bug in `ASWebAuthenticationSession`, and no work around have been found.
+Please see [issue #136](https://github.com/LinusU/flutter_web_auth/issues/136) for more info.